 You can use BitLocker Drive Encryption to help protect your files on an entire drive.
 BitLocker can help block hackers from accessing the system files they rely on to discover your password.
 You can still sign in to Windows and use your files as you normally would.

-To find out how to turn on Bitlocker Drive Encryption for your Surface Pro, see Help protect your files with BitLocker.
+To find out how to turn on Bitlocker Drive Encryption for your Surface Pro 3, see Help protect your files with BitLocker on Windows.com.